sandervandevelde/Mqtt-Client-Service-On-Azure-Container-Instances-demonstration/az-cli-eventgrid-mqtt.md

 ## Topic space publisher

+Create topic space and topic template for the publishers:

 ```
 az eventgrid namespace topic-space create -g acsResourceGroup --namespace-name egns-aci-test-mqtt -n publishertopicspace --topic-templates 'acitest/+/alert'
 ```

+Notice that the publisher can write messages in multiple topics where the '+' represents the client identifier.

 ## Topic space subscriber

+Create topic space and topic template for the subscribers:

 ```
 az eventgrid namespace topic-space create -g acsResourceGroup --namespace-name egns-aci-test-mqtt -n subscribertopicspace --topic-templates 'acitest/${client.authenticationName}/alert'
 ```

+Notice that each subscriber can only read its own topic based on the 'client authentication name'.

 ## Permission binding publishers

+Bring both the publisher client group and the publisher topic space together and mark it with publisher permissions:

 ```
 az eventgrid namespace permission-binding create -g acsResourceGroup --namespace-name egns-aci-test-mqtt -n publisherpermissionbinding --client-group-name publishersgroup --permission publisher --topic-space-name publishertopicspace